Checkmarx/JS-SCP/src/data-protection/README.md

 console.log("Just a random code")
 ```

-In the above example, the developer has a endpoint in a comment which, if not
+In the above example, the developer has an endpoint in a comment which, if not
 well protected, could be used by a malicious user.

 ### URL